Below is the list of tools and resources I use in in my business.

 Genesis Themes by StudioPress*- I’ve created a few websites in my time, and the one thing I always come back to is Genesis Themes by StudioPress.
 When you’re working with WordPress, I just feel like these themes beat the rest hands down.

 Restored 316 – And for design, I almost always build with Restored 316 themes – this is because I always seem to be creating websites that are feminine (in many different ways!), and they just always seem to have a theme to suit.
 Restored 316 themes have a tonne of customisation options, and the instructions for installation are always really clear.
-This website uses the cultivate theme.
+For anyone just starting out, honestly it’s the way to go.

 As an example, if I had just under 10,000 people on my list – I save more than $1000 using Mailerlite each year – that’s money I can funnel into Facebook advertising and other things.